 Often, but not always, the choice to deliver on time causes product and engineering teams to make trade-offs.
 Unfortunately, these trade-offs are rarely revisited and they often become debt the moment they are introduced.

 Ship fast!
 Ship often!
 Let’s speed things up and catch momentum.

-Other types and specific forms of technical debt
+Other types of technical debt and specific forms of tech debt

 But there is more.
-Technical debt not only occurs in the codebase or in the code itself.
-A technical team in the SaaS ecosystem can face other types of debt as well.
-These are some of the more common types of debt when working with software:
+Technical debt occurs not only in the codebase or in the code itself.
+A technical team in the SaaS ecosystem can also face other types of technical debt.
+These are some of the more common types of technical debt when working with software: